Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 21:
 - By CraZyboy6484.

+ufo 22:
+- By RetroAdvance64.
+- In collaboration with AngeloToons.

 ufo 23:
 - By bugpesto.
 - What goes on in Scratch's mind? ... apparently a cube.